 Geotechnical Engineering for Water Resources

-Edited by Richard L. Wiltshire, P.E.; Christoph M. Goss, P.E.; Harold W. Olsen
+Edited by Richard L. Wiltshire, P.E.; Christoph M. Goss, P.E.; and Harold W. Olsen

 2005 / 248 pp.